 It is difficult to think of a phrase that has been more misinterpreted and misused by businesses than, “The customer is always right.”
 Customer centrism is always encouraged.
 BUT, product managers must remember that no, the customer is NOT always right.
 Especially when it comes to feature requests, you need to do due diligence and validate customer requests before you act on them.

 No matter which customer is requesting something, think before you leap.
+(This goes for requests from prospects too!)
 Before frantically re-prioritizing your entire product roadmap to get done whatever your customer is demanding, you should take a step back and validate that request first.
 In fact, stick to this suggestion every time your PM alarm bells start going off.
 Stop.
 Think things through.
 Don’t jump just because a user tells you to jump—no matter who they are, or how loudly they’re shouting.

 Because, no, your customer is not always right.